gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

    The API change to options is not currently codemoded.
 TODO: should this be?

-   The codemod will warn the user in a number of different scenarios and point you to the file in question so you can inspect the changes manually.
+   The codemod will output warnings in a number of different scenarios and point you to the file in question so you can inspect the changes manually.

 4. Consider manual changes